Baby Carriers & Slings

 5) Force Majeure

-In the event of force majeure events that affect the performance of the contract, the Seller is entitled to delay the delivery for the duration of the obstruction and, in the case of long-term delays, to withdraw from the contract, without any claims being made against the Seller.
-Force majeure includes all unforeseeable events for the Seller or those that - even if foreseeable - lie outside the Seller's control, and whose impact on the performance of the contract cannot be prevented by reasonable efforts on the Seller's part.
-Any statutory claims of the Customer remain unaffected.
+In the event of force majeure that affects the performance of the contract, the Seller is entitled to postpone the delivery for the duration of the hindrance and, in the case of prolonged delays, to withdraw from the contract, either wholly or partially, without any claims being made against the Seller.
+Force majeure refers to all unforeseeable events for the Seller or those that—despite being foreseeable—are beyond the Seller's control, and whose impact on the contract fulfillment cannot be prevented by reasonable efforts by the Seller.
+Any legal claims of the Customer remain unaffected.

-6) Delay of Performance at the Customer's Request
+6) Delay in Performance at the Customer's Request

-If shipping or delivery of goods is delayed at the customer's request by more than one month after the notification of readiness for shipment, the seller may charge the customer storage fees of 0.5% of the purchase price for each additional month or part thereof, but no more than a total of 5% of the purchase price.
-Both parties may prove higher or lower damages.
+If the shipping or delivery of the goods is delayed at the Customer's request by more than one month after the notification of shipping readiness, the Seller may charge the Customer a storage fee of 0.5% of the purchase price for each additional month, but no more than 5% of the purchase price in total.
+The proof of a higher or lower damage remains open to both parties to the contract.

 7) Retention of Title

-7.1 The seller retains ownership of the delivered goods until the full payment of the purchase price is made.
-Furthermore, the seller retains ownership of the delivered goods until all claims arising from the business relationship with the customer are fulfilled.
+7.1 The Seller retains ownership of the delivered goods until full payment of the agreed purchase price has been made.
+Furthermore, the Seller retains ownership of the delivered goods until all claims from the business relationship with the Customer have been fulfilled.

-7.2 In the case of processing the delivered goods, the seller is considered the manufacturer and acquires ownership of the newly created goods.
-If the processing is done together with other materials, the seller acquires ownership in proportion to the invoice values of its goods to those of the other materials.
-If, in the case of combining or mixing the seller's goods with a customer's item, the customer's item is to be regarded as the main item, the co-ownership of the item is transferred to the seller in proportion to the invoice value of the seller's goods relative to the invoice value or, in the absence of such, to the market value of the main item.
-In these cases, the customer is considered the custodian.
+7.2 In the case of processing the delivered goods, the Seller is considered the manufacturer and acquires ownership of the newly created goods.
+If the processing occurs together with other materials, the Seller acquires ownership in proportion to the invoice values of the goods to those of the other materials.
+If the goods of the Seller are combined or mixed with the Customer's property, and the Customer’s item is to be considered the principal item, the Seller acquires co-ownership of the item in proportion to the invoice value of the Seller’s goods relative to the invoice value or, in the absence of such, the market value of the principal item.
+In these cases, the Customer is considered the custodian.

-7.3 Items under retention of title or legal reservation may not be pledged or transferred as collateral by the customer.
-The customer is only allowed to resell the goods in the ordinary course of business under the condition that the seller has effectively assigned the customer's claims against its buyers related to the resale and the customer transfers ownership to its buyer under retention of title.
-By entering into the contract, the customer assigns its claims arising from such resales to the seller as security, who accepts this assignment simultaneously.
+7.3 Items subject to retention of ownership or legal retention may not be pledged or transferred as security by the Customer.
+The Customer is only permitted to resell the goods in the ordinary course of business, under the condition that the Seller receives an effective assignment of the Customer’s claims against the Customer’s buyers in connection with the resale, and the Customer transfers ownership to the buyer under the reservation of payment.
+Upon concluding the contract, the Customer assigns his claims from such resale to the Seller as security, and the Seller simultaneously accepts this assignment.

-7.4 The customer must immediately inform the seller of access to goods owned or co-owned by the seller or to assigned claims.
-Any amounts collected by the customer from assigned claims must be immediately forwarded to the seller if the seller's claim is due.
+7.4 The Customer must immediately notify the Seller of access to goods that are in the ownership or co-ownership of the Seller or to assigned claims.
+The Customer must promptly pay the amounts collected from such assigned claims to the Seller, as long as the Seller’s claims are due.

-7.5 If the value of the seller's security rights exceeds the amount of the secured claims by more than 10%, the seller will release a corresponding portion of the security rights at the customer's request.
+7.5 If the value of the Seller’s security rights exceeds the secured claims by more than 10%, the Seller will release a corresponding portion of the security rights at the Customer’s request.

-If the purchased goods are defective, the statutory provisions on warranty apply.
-The following deviates from this:
+If the purchased item is defective, the statutory provisions on defect liability apply.
+The following applies as an exception:

-8.1 Claims for defects do not arise from natural wear and tear or damages occurring after the risk has passed due to incorrect or negligent treatment, excessive use, unsuitable operating materials, or from special external influences not anticipated by the contract.
-If the customer or third parties make improper changes or repairs, there will also be no claims for defects or resulting consequences unless the customer can prove that the alleged defect was not caused by these changes or repairs.
+8.1 Claims for defects do not arise in cases of natural wear and tear or damage caused after the risk has passed due to improper or negligent treatment, excessive stress, unsuitable operating materials, or damage resulting from special external influences that were not anticipated in the contract.
+If the Customer or a third party makes improper modifications or repairs, no claims for defects exist in this case, and the consequences of such modifications or repairs, unless the Customer can prove that the defect was not caused by them.

-8.2 For new goods, the statute of limitations for claims for defects is one year from the delivery of the goods.
+8.2 For new goods, the limitation period for claims for defects is one year from the delivery of the goods.
 For used goods, rights and claims due to defects are excluded.

-8.3 The above limitations of liability and shortened limitation periods do not apply:
+8.3 The above limitations on liability and shortened limitation periods do not apply in the following cases:

-• for claims for damages and reimbursement of expenses by the customer,
+• For claims for compensation for damages or reimbursement of expenses from the Customer,

-• for the right of recourse under § 445a BGB.
+• For the Customer’s recourse claim under § 445a BGB.

-8.4 In the case of subsequent performance, the seller has the right to choose between repair or replacement delivery.
+8.4 In the case of supplementary performance, the Seller has the option to choose between repair or replacement delivery.

-8.5 If a replacement delivery is made as part of the warranty, the limitation period does not restart.
+8.5 If a replacement delivery is made as part of the warranty, the limitation period does not start anew.

-8.6 If subsequent performance is carried out through replacement delivery, the customer is obliged to return the originally delivered goods within 30 days to the seller.
-The return package must contain the reason for the return, the customer's name, and the reference number for the purchase of the defective goods, allowing the seller to assign the returned goods.
-As long as and to the extent that the return cannot be assigned due to reasons attributable to the customer, the seller is not obliged to accept returned goods or refund the purchase price.
-The customer bears the costs of re-shipping.
+8.6 If the supplementary performance is carried out by way of a replacement delivery, the Customer is obligated to return the initially delivered goods to the Seller within 30 days.
+The return package must include the reason for the return, the Customer's name, and the number assigned to the purchase of the defective goods, enabling the Seller to identify the returned goods.
+As long as and to the extent that the return cannot be attributed to the Seller due to reasons attributable to the Customer, the Seller is not obliged to accept the returned goods or refund the purchase price.
+The Customer bears the cost of re-shipping.

-8.7 If the seller delivers defect-free goods for subsequent performance, the seller may claim compensation from the customer according to § 346 para.
+8.7 If the Seller delivers a defect-free item for the purpose of supplementary performance, the Seller may claim compensation for the use of the item in accordance with § 346 Abs.
 1 BGB.
-Other legal claims remain unaffected.
+Other statutory claims remain unaffected.

-8.8 If the customer is a merchant as defined by § 1 HGB, the customer has the commercial duty of inspection and notification according to § 377 HGB.
-If the customer fails to fulfill the notification duties, the goods are deemed approved.
+8.8 If the Customer acts as a merchant within the meaning of § 1 HGB, the commercial inspection and notification obligations according to § 377 HGB apply.
+If the Customer fails to fulfill the notification obligations stipulated there, the goods are considered approved.

 9) Liability

-The seller is liable to the customer for all contractual, quasi-contractual, and legal claims, including tortious claims for damages and reimbursement of expenses as follows:
+The Seller is liable to the Customer for all contractual, quasi-contractual, and statutory claims, including claims in tort, for damages and reimbursement of expenses as follows:

-• in case of intentional or negligent injury to life, body, or health,
+• Intentional or negligent injury to life, body, or health,

-• under a guarantee promise, unless otherwise regulated,
+• Under any guarantee given, unless otherwise stipulated,

-• for mandatory liability, such as under the Product Liability Act.
+• Mandatory liability, such as under the Product Liability Act.

-9.2 If the seller negligently violates a material contractual obligation, liability is limited to the contract-typical, foreseeable damage, unless unlimited liability applies as per the above clause.
-Material contractual obligations are those duties that the contract imposes on the seller to achieve the contract's purpose, whose fulfillment makes the proper execution of the contract possible and on which the customer regularly relies.
+9.2 If the Seller negligently breaches an essential contractual obligation, the liability is limited to the typical, foreseeable damage, unless there is unlimited liability as per the preceding section.
+Essential contractual obligations are those duties that the contract imposes on the Seller to achieve the contractual purpose, whose fulfillment makes the proper execution of the contract possible, and on which the Customer can regularly rely.

-9.4 The above liability provisions also apply to the seller's liability for his vicarious agents and legal representatives.
+9.4 The above liability provisions also apply to the Seller's liability for his agents and legal representatives.

 11) Retention, Assignment

-11.1 The customer’s rights of retention and refusal of performance are excluded unless the seller does not dispute the underlying counterclaims or they are legally established.
+11.1 The Customer’s rights to withhold performance or refuse performance are excluded, unless the Seller does not dispute the underlying counterclaims or they have been legally established.

-11.2 An assignment of claims arising from the contract by the customer, particularly an assignment of any warranty claims of the customer, is excluded.
+11.2 An assignment of claims arising from the contract between the Seller and the Customer, especially the assignment of any defect claims, is excluded.

-12) Special Conditions for Processing Goods According to the Customer's Specifications
+12) Special Conditions for Processing Goods According to Customer's Specifications

-12.1 The customer indemnifies the seller against claims by third parties that may assert their rights in connection with the contractual use of the customer’s contents by the seller.
-The customer also assumes the reasonable costs of necessary legal defense, including all court and attorney fees at the statutory rate.
-This does not apply if the legal violation is not attributable to the customer.
-In the event of a claim by third parties, the customer is obliged to immediately and truthfully provide the seller with all information necessary for the examination of the claims and for defense.
+12.1 The Customer shall indemnify the Seller from third-party claims that may be asserted against the Seller due to the violation of their rights resulting from the Seller’s contractual use of the Customer's content.
+The Customer shall also bear the reasonable costs of necessary legal defense, including court and attorney fees in the statutory amount.
+This does not apply if the legal violation is not attributable to the Customer.
+The Customer is obligated to immediately provide the Seller with all truthful and complete information required to examine the claims and provide a defense in case of third-party claims.

-12.2 The seller reserves the right to refuse processing orders if the contents provided by the customer violate legal or regulatory prohibitions or public morals.
-This applies especially in the case of providing unconstitutional, racist, xenophobic, discriminatory, offensive, youth-endangering, and/or violence-glorifying contents.
+12.2 The Seller reserves the right to refuse processing orders if the content provided by the Customer violates legal or official prohibitions or public morals.
+This particularly applies to content that is anti-constitutional, racist, xenophobic, discriminatory, offensive, harmful to minors, or glorifies violence.

 13) Applicable Law, Jurisdiction

-13.1 All legal relations between the parties are governed by the laws of the Federal Republic of Germany, excluding the laws on international sale of movable goods.
+13.1 For all legal relationships between the parties, the law of the Federal Republic of Germany applies, excluding the laws regarding the international sale of movable goods.

-13.2 If the customer is a merchant, a legal entity under public law, or a public-law special asset located within the territory of the Federal Republic of Germany, the exclusive jurisdiction for all disputes arising from this contract is the seller's place of business.
-If the customer is located outside the territory of the Federal Republic of Germany, the seller's place of business is the exclusive jurisdiction for all disputes arising from this contract.
-However, the seller is in any case entitled to bring action before the court at the customer's location.
+13.2 If the Customer is a merchant, a legal entity under public law, or a public-law special fund with its registered office in the territory of the Federal Republic of Germany, the exclusive place of jurisdiction for all disputes arising from this contract is the Seller's place of business.
+If the Customer's registered office is outside the territory of the Federal Republic of Germany, the Seller's place of business is the exclusive place of jurisdiction for all disputes arising from this contract.
+However, the Seller is always entitled to bring the case before the court at the Customer’s place of residence.